-Energy flexibility will be possible through the deployment of smart metering devices, Building Smart Energy management Systems (smart BEMS) and an overarching Energy Management Systems that will aggregate BEMs and other smart district consumptions (public services, storage systems, heat pumps, EVs' operators, etc.).
+Energy flexibility will be possible through the deployment of smart metering devices, smart Building Energy Management Systems (smart BEMS) and an overarching Energy Management Systems that will aggregate BEMSs and other smart district consumptions (public services, storage systems, heat pumps, EVs' operators, etc.).
 The Energy Management System works as a 'Energy Trading Coordinator' providing prosumers and energy communities an active demand response approach that effectively coordinate and deploy local resources in order to balance energy supplies and demands, at the same time that would activate different flexibility business models.